golang-design/history/README.md

 they were suffered by the slow C++ compiling time.
 Later on, Ian joined the project since he showed huge interests and wrote the [gccgo](https://github.com/golang/gofrontend).
+Rob and Ken are retired.
+Robert and Ian currently work on adding generics to Go.
 Russ is also one of the core authors of the project in the early stage.
 Back then, he was a newcomer at Google, and Rob invited Russ for joining the Go team since he knew Russ from way back because of the [Plan 9](http://plan9.bell-labs.com/plan9) project.
+Russ did many fundamental work for the early Go compiler, runtime, as well as the leap of Go 1.5 bootstrap.
 Now, Russ is the tech leader of the Go team.

 - Rob Pike.
 [Website](https://commandcenter.blogspot.com/), [GitHub](https://github.com/robpike), [Twitter](https://twitter.com/rob_pike), [Reddit](https://www.reddit.com/user/robpike).
 (Retired)